-Bermuda is a semitropical island shaped like a fish-hook, enjoying a moderate climate; the word “High Bermuda” has come to mean warm days and blue skies.
+Bermuda is a semitropical island shaped like a fish hook, enjoying a moderate climate; the word “High Bermuda” has come to mean warm days and blue skies.
 The Gulf Stream which flows between North America and the island keeps the temperature temperate.
 There’s no real rainy season and no usual rainy month.
 Showers may often be hard and very wet, but the skies soon clear.

-Bermuda is much milder in the winter months, being farther north in the Caribbean than The Bahamas.
+Bermuda is much milder in the winter months, being farther north in the Caribbean than in The Bahamas.
 Between mid-December to late March spring temperatures reign with average temperatures ranging from 60 ° to 70 ° F and typically dry.

-In summer months, the temperature rises closer to 85°F (29°C).
-There’s nearly always a cool breeze in the evening, The prices for hotels are typically more expensive in these months, however, if playing golf in the hight of the heat is what you are looking for then these would be the months to consider.
+In the summer months, the temperature rises closer to 85°F (29°C).
+There’s nearly always a cool breeze in the evening, The prices for hotels are typically more expensive in these months, however, if playing golf in the height of the heat is what you are looking for then these would be the months to consider.